System Behaviour Description Language

 ---------------

-query: Aggregate inputs, then pretty print the results (after filtering)
+query: Compile inputs, then pretty print the results (after filtering)

-openfmea: Aggregate inputs, then write the FMEA-related content to an OpenFMEA-formatted ouput
+openfmea: Compile inputs, then write the FMEA-related content to an OpenFMEA-formatted ouput

-openfmea-portfolio: Aggregate inputs, then write the FMEA-related content to an OpenFMEA Portfolio-formatted ouput, organised by aspect hierarchy
+openfmea-portfolio: Compile inputs, then write the FMEA-related content to an OpenFMEA Portfolio-formatted ouput, organised by aspect hierarchy

 fromopenfmea: Read OpenFMEA-formatted input and write SBDL-formatted output

-fmeacsv: Aggregate inputs, then write the FMEA-related content to a CSV-formatted ouput
+fmeacsv: Compile inputs, then write the FMEA-related content to a CSV-formatted ouput

-network-diagram: Aggregate inputs, then write a PNG-formatted output, visually representing the network of SBDL elements
+network-diagram: Compile inputs, then write a PNG-formatted output, visually representing the network of SBDL elements

-requirement-diagram: Aggregate inputs, then write a SysML-style requirements diagram to PlantUML-formatted output
+requirement-diagram: Compile inputs, then write a SysML-style requirements diagram to rendering-backend-formatted output

-aspect-diagram: Aggregate inputs, then write a SysML-style block diagram to PlantUML-formatted output
+aspect-diagram: Compile inputs, then write a SysML-style block diagram to rendering-backend-formatted output (simplified, aspects only)

-function-diagram: Aggregate inputs, then write a SysML-style sequence diagram to PlantUML-formatted output
+function-diagram: Compile inputs, then write a SysML-style sequence diagram to rendering-backend-formatted output

-state-diagram: Aggregate inputs, then write a SysML-style state diagram to PlantUML-formatted output
+state-diagram: Compile inputs, then write a SysML-style state diagram to rendering-backend-formatted output

-usecase-diagram: Aggregate inputs, then write a SysML-style use-case diagram to PlantUML-formatted output
+usecase-diagram: Compile inputs, then write a SysML-style use-case diagram to rendering-backend-formatted output

-template-fill: Aggregate inputs, then provide an object, 'sbdl', in a Jinja parsing environment and apply it to the specified template file
+template-fill: Compile inputs, then provide an object, 'sbdl', in a Jinja parsing environment and apply it to the specified template file

-remote-process: Aggregate inputs, then transmit to the RPC server for processing by the specific RPC
+remote-process: Compile inputs, then transmit to the RPC server for processing by the specified RPC

 Compilation CLI Examples